neherlab/treetime/README.md

   The slope of the regression of root-to-tip distance vs sampling date will be printed to stdout along with the fraction of variance explained by the linear regression.
 By passing the flag `--reroot`, treetime will search for the root that maximizes the correlation of root-to-tip distance with time and reroot the tree.
 The option `--plot` will produce a scatter plot with the best regression and save it to file.

 ### Example scripts
 The following scripts illustrate how treetime can be used to solve common problem with short python scripts.
-They are meant to be used in an interactive ipython enviroment and run as `run examples/ancestral_inference.py`.
+They are meant to be used in an interactive ipython environment and run as `run examples/ancestral_inference.py`.
- * [`ancestral_inference.py`](https://github.com/neherlab/treetime/blob/master/examples/ancestral_inference.py) illustrates how ancestral sequences are inferred and likely mutations are assinged to branches in the tree
+ * [`ancestral_inference.py`](https://github.com/neherlab/treetime/blob/master/examples/ancestral_inference.py) illustrates how ancestral sequences are inferred and likely mutations are assigned to branches in the tree
  * [`relaxed_clock.py`](https://github.com/neherlab/treetime/blob/master/examples/relaxed_clock.py) walks the user through the usage of relaxed molecular clock models
  * [`ebola.py`](https://github.com/neherlab/treetime/blob/master/examples/ebola.py) uses about 300 sequences from the 2014-2015 Ebola virus outbreak to infer a timetree.
 This example takes a few minutes to run.